-Payday
+8. Payday

 Payday is every other Friday.
-Student will be paid by check or by direct deposit (preferred).
+Students will want to have direct deposit set up.

-Corrective Action/Termination
+9. Corrective Action/Termination

-You may have departmental policies/procedures specific to your area (i.e., professional dress code, procedure for answering phones, etc.).
+You may have departmental policies/procedures specific to your area (i.e. professional dress code, procedure for answering phones, etc.).
 Please have students sign individual department policy information upon being hired.

-If your student worker is terminating voluntarily, please complete a Student Employment Termination form.
-If a student worker is terminated involuntarily, please ensure communication with the student has occurred, and then complete the Student Employment Termination form.
+If your student worker is terminating voluntarily please fill out a Student Employment Termination form.
+Upon completion, send it to Student Employment Office.
+If a student worker is terminating involuntarily, please ensure communication to the student has taken place, and then fill out a Student Employment Termination form.
+Upon completion, send it to Student Employment Office.

-Employment Verification
+10. Employment Verification

-If you are contacted by an external employer to verify a student workers employment or rate of pay forward the request to Student Employment.
+If you are contacted by an external employer to verify employment or rate of pay of a current or previous student worker forward the request to Payroll.